 Pork Knuckle spices and oil on a grey piece of marble.

 Pork knuckle – also known as pork hock or ham hock.
 I ordered mine from the local butcher.
-At only $7kg it was super cheap.
+At only $7 kg it was super cheap.
 While I have seen some in the local supermarkets, it is always worth asking your butcher for them.
-Make sure you ask for the pig knuckle, not cured (you don’t want ham hocks).
+Make sure you ask for the pig knuckle, not cured pork (you don’t want ham hocks) and not pig trotters (something completely different).

 Pork Knuckle Gravy

-If you would prefer to make a beer / bier gravy, then just swap out the Vegemite and 1 cup of stock and use a 375ml bottle of your favourite German dark beer, or Bighead Lager for a low carb version.
+If you would prefer to make a beer/bier gravy, then swap out the Vegemite and 1 cup of stock and use a 375ml bottle of your favourite German dark beer, or Bighead Lager for a low carb version.

 While not added to this gravy, you can also add 1-2 tablespoons of tomato paste and a tablespoon of American yellow mustard.
-Sounds weird but tastes awesome in gravy.
-It also is perfect for keto gravy.
+Sounds weird, but tastes awesome in gravy.
+It is also perfect for keto gravy.
+I mean, really perfect!

-HOT TIP: When making keto gravy if you have over-thickened or it is slimy, just add more liquid and whisk.
-It really is simple to thin it with extra chicken or beef stock or just water.
+HOT TIP: When making keto gravy, if you have over-thickened, or it is slimy, just add more liquid and whisk.
+It really is simple to thin the gravy with extra chicken or beef stock or just water.

 How To Make It